STUDY

 Intransitive Phrasal Verbs

-The meaning of the phrasal verbs used in the following examples are as follows: (pass away: to die), (get up: to wake up from sleep), (run away: to escape or leave), (grow up: to develop into an adult), and (break down: stop functioning).
+Examples of intransitive phrasal verbs along with their meanings are as follows: (pass away: to die), (get up: to wake from sleep), (run away: to escape), (grow up: to develop into an adult), and (break down: stop functioning).

 Examples.